swift-standards/swift-rfc-2369/README.md

 - [swift-rfc-3987](https://github.com/swift-standards/swift-rfc-3987) - IRI implementation
 - [swift-rfc-8058](https://github.com/swift-standards/swift-rfc-8058) - One-click unsubscribe (companion to RFC 2369)

-## License & Contributing
+## License

-Licensed under Apache 2.0.
+This library is released under the Apache License 2.0.
+See [LICENSE](LICENSE) for details.

+## Contributing

-Contributions welcome!
-Please ensure:
+Contributions are welcome!
+Please feel free to submit a Pull Request.
-- All tests pass
-- Code follows existing style
-- RFC 2369 compliance maintained